How It Works

 What do I wear?

 Layers are best, a hat and sunscreen (on warm days).
-We also strongly recommend CLOSED TOE SHOES!
+We also ask that you wear CLOSED TOE SHOES – no sandals!

 What do I need to bring?